 Customer data platforms (CDPs) fit naturally into headless architectures.
 Your commerce backend sends event data to the CDP, which builds unified customer profiles.
 Your frontend queries the CDP for personalization rules, delivering tailored experiences based on behavior, preferences, and context.

 This level of personalization was once exclusive to enterprise retailers with massive budgets.
-Headless architecture and modern SaaS tools have democratized it.
+Headless architecture and modern SaaS tools have opened it up.
 Mid-market retailers can now deliver Amazon-level personalization by assembling the right components.

 The good news?
 The separation can actually improve security.
 Your commerce backend sits behind APIs, not directly exposed to the internet.
 Your frontend can be a static site hosted on a CDN, reducing attack surface.
 Payment processing happens backend-side, keeping sensitive data away from client-side code.